 Worked closely with Founder to build all aspects of the structure and strategies of a global foundation grounded in inclusive values, invested in communities, and focused on social justice and conservation.

 1/01 – 8/05

 Deputy Director of the Governance and Civil Society Unit, The Ford Foundation (8/01-8/05) and Program Officer, US Civil Society Program (1/01-8/05).
-New York, NY.
-Served on Foundation’s leadership team for the Peace and Social Justice Program and directed US Civil Society Program.
+New York NY.
+Served on Foundation’s leadership team for the Peace and Social Justice Program and managed grantmaking for the US Civil Society Program.

 4/97 – 12/00

 Director of the Policy Institute of the National Gay and Lesbian Task Force (NGLTF), New York NY.
 Directed public policy think tank for national LGBT advocacy group, and expanded its funding base, staffing and programs; refocused program on Racial and Economic Justice research and strategic initiatives to foster movement-wide collaboration and partnership.

 Writer and Lecturer.
 Provincetown, MA and New York.
 Researched, wrote and published Virtual Equality: The Mainstreaming of Gay & Lesbian Liberation (Anchor Books, 1995 hardcover and 1996 paperback); conducted national book tour with support from publisher; extensive lectures at colleges and universities